Beta: Birgitt, Wadjet

 Pairing/Focus: Caprica-Boomer/Helo, Sharon Valerii/Chief Tyrol

-Summary: This is a rewrite – or should I say a retelling – of the episode "Bastille Day" (1x03) from a femslasher’s point of view
+Summary: This is a rewrite – or should I say a retelling – of the episode "Water" (1x02) from a femslasher’s point of view.

 Spoilers/Disclaimers: Battlestar Galactica is the property of Glen A. Larson, Ron Moore, David Eick Sci-Fi Channel, R & D TV, Sky and NBC Universal.

-Author’s Note: #Spoilerwarning!# This is a rewrite – or should I say a retelling? – of the episode “Bastille Day” (1x03).
-It is part of what will become a BSG story covering a long stretch of time.
+Author’s Note: #Spoilerwarning!# This story is part of what will become a BSG story covering a long stretch of time.
 Caprica-Boomer is the leading character and I think it is important for her further development to show how she felt for Lieutenant Agathon (Helo) and how she got pregnant by him.
-Her love for him was in fact the reason why she turned against the Cylons (or didn’t she…?) and so I start my series by following the canon of the TV-show.
+Her love for him was in fact the reason why she turned against the Cylons (or didn’t she…?) and so I will start with my series by following the canon of the TV-show.

 This also goes for Sharon Valerii and her relationship with Chief Tyrol, I think.